gdlc/EPI809/ANOVA_MLR.md

 ```

-What happen if we change the order we enter variables in the model?
+What happens if we change the order we enter variables in the model?

 ```r
 fm=lm(Wage~Education+sex+ethnicity,data=Y)